yantiffa/mp-bit-trees-maven/README.md

 **Instructions for use**

-_Please insert instructions here._
+This project converts between ASCII characters and to their relative Braille representations and vice versa.
+You can have your input as either a sigle character or a six-digit binary number!
+And the program will make conversions for you
 ---

-This code may be found at <https://github.com/USERNAME/mp-bit-trees-maven>.
+This code may be found at <https://github.com/yantiffa/mp-bit-trees-maven>.
 The original code may be found at <https://github.com/Grinnell-CSC207/mp-bit-trees-maven>.